Vietnam Militia and Self-Defence Force

-The Vietnam Militia and Self-Defence Force (VMSF or MASDF; Dân quân tự vệ Việt Nam), known simply as the Militia (Dân quân) and also inaccurately recognized as the Vietnam Self-Defence Militia (VSDM), is the militia and uniformed reserve force of Vietnam.
+The Vietnam Militia and Self-Defence Force (VMSF or MASDF; Dân quân tự vệ Việt Nam), known simply as the Militia (Dân quân) and also mistranslated as the Vietnam Self-Defence Militia (VSDM), is the militia and uniformed reserve force of Vietnam.
 Placed under the political leadership of the Communist Party of Vietnam, the executive administration of the Vietnam Ministry of National Defence, the management from the local and national governments as well as the direct command of the local military headquarters, VMSF is one of the three major components of the Vietnam People's Armed Forces, serving a significant role in the Vietnamese national defence strategies and cultures.

 Defined as the "armed force of the mass" that is organized as local-level units, VMSF's career is not meant to be "separated from production activities and work", making it a part-time, semi-professional territorial defence force.

-Foundation and history
+History

 In March 1935, the Indochinese Communist Party (now succeeded by the Communist Party of Vietnam) First National Congress issued the "Resolution on Self-Defence Teams", being the formal establishment of the Vietnamese militia and the initial iteration of the Vietnam Militia and Self-Defence Force.
 Since then, the Militia had made contribution to the Vietnamese resistance against the French and Japanese colonialists and engaged in the August Revolution of Vietnam.
 Since the Vietnamese independence, VMSF has participated in pretty much every conflict in Vietnam, including wars against France and the United States.
 In the Vietnam War, VMSF is credited for 10% of the total US planes shot down over North Vietnam.

 Vietnamese militiamen with their cobalt blue uniform in Củ Chi for an exercise.

 Organization

-Nationally, VMSF is executively overseen by the Department of Militia and Self-Defense Forces (DMSF; Cục Dân quân tự vệ) under the General Staff of the Vietnam People's Army.
+The VMSF is overseen by the Department of Militia and Self-Defense Forces (DMSF; Cục Dân quân tự vệ) under the General Staff of the Vietnam People's Army.
 Structurally, the militia (dân quân) is organized as local-level defence units under the direct administration of the respective local military commands and governments, meanwhile, self-defence (tự vệ) units are organized in state-associated offices and organization such as state-owned businesses, factories and facilities.

 Both of them together form the Militia and Self-Defence Forces, contradicting a popular misunderstanding that "Self-Defence" is the adjective describing the nature of "Militia" in Self-Defence Militia.